MohamedHalat/MohamedHalat/README.md

   &nbsp; 👨🏾‍💻 Junior Full Stack Developer at <a href="https://verto.health"> Verto Health </a>
 </p>
 <p>
-  &nbsp; 🎓 Enrolled at The University of Toronto, Computer Science as a Software Developer Specialist
+  &nbsp; 🎓 Enrolled at The University of Toronto, Computer Science Program
 </p>